danog/MadelineProto/docs/TD_docs/methods/answerInlineQuery.md

 ---
 title: answerInlineQuery
 description: Bots only.
-Sets result of the inline query
+Sets result of an inline query
 ---
 ## Method: answerInlineQuery
 [Back to methods index](index.md)